ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 Once our SBI pipeline has been trained (irrespective of the specific algorithm considered), it can be used to infer on an unseen dataset of generated maps and extract posterior distributions of the corresponding pulsar population parameters.
 The script `pypopsyn/learning/sbi_infer.py` allows us to take an experiment configuration file, a pretrained model, and a dataset, and run the inference.
+This way of doing inference (as opposed to enabling testing directly by setting `testing` to true in the `test_data_loader` option as part of the multi-round inference outlined above in) is particularly useful when the inference procedure is time-consuming as is, e.g., the case with SNLE.

 ### Configuration options